vanshsukhiyaji07/slide/README.md

 - Use the left and right arrows to navigate through the images.
 - Click on the dots below to jump to a specific image.

-## License

-This project is open-source and available under the [MIT License](./LICENSE).

-You'll need to place the screenshot in the appropriate path in your repository and update the path in the README accordingly.